Pre-Settlement lawsuit loans in North Carolina

-Get $25,000 or more in lawsuit funding in North Carolina.
+Get $25,000 or more in a North Carolina settlement loan advance.

 Why Baker Street Funding lawsuit loans in North Carolina?

 As the famous saying goes, “whatever is worth doing is worth doing well.”
-At Baker Street Funding, we provide nothing short of the best legal funding services in North Carolina and other states in the United States.
-As a reputable legal funding company, Baker Street Funding is transparent in executing all services, and does not keep information from plaintiffs.
+At Baker Street Funding, we provide nothing short of the best lawsuit funding services in North Carolina and other states in the United States.
+As a reputable legal funding company, Baker Street Funding is transparent in executing all financial services, and does not keep information from plaintiffs like others do.
 See why we are good:

 Get 24-hour approval

-Accessing lawsuit loans in North Carolina has never been so easy.
-At Baker Street Funding, we understand the essence of time in litigations.
-Plaintiffs, get the approved amount in record time — approval takes between an hour or two from the moment we get your case file.
+Accessing funding in North Carolina has never been so easy.
+At Baker Street Funding, we understand the essence of time in personal injury lawsuits and civil rights claims.
+Plaintiffs, get the approved amount in record time — approval takes between an 24-48 hours from the moment we get your case file.

 No shady hidden costs

 Do you have enough on your plates already?
 Get contracts with no hidden fees, nor upfront costs or shady markups.
-Get crystal clear agreements that work for you and your atttorney.
+Get pre-settlement lawsuit loan crystal clear agreements that work for you and your attorney.

 Call us today.
 Our lines are open around the clock for free consultations and quick applications.
-We like to hear from our clients and help them make the most of their money.
+We like to hear from our clients and help them make the most of their pre-settlement funds.

-Low rates, larger amounts—get North Carolina simple funding.
+Low rates and larger amounts for North Carolina lawsuit funding.

-In addition to providing fast settlement advances to NC residents, Baker Street Funding seeks better means of making low-rates lawsuit funding readily available to plaintiffs in North Carolina.
+In addition to providing fast settlement funds to North Carolinian residents, Baker Street Legal Funding seeks better means of making low-rates lawsuit loans readily available to plaintiffs with active NC claims.
 Get flexibility for your circumstances and better interest rates for your pocket.
-You can get a lawsuit loan anywhere in North Carolina starting at 1.5% to 3.4% non-compounding monthly rates.
-For pre-settlement funding, you could apply for anything between 10% to 20% of your potential settlement amount as a cash advance.
-If your case has been settled and, the award is delayed, you could get up to 50% of the settlement amount.
+You can get a lawsuit cash advance anywhere starting at 2% to 3.4% non-compounding monthly rates.
+If your case has not yet settled, you could apply for anything between 10% and in some cases up to 20% of your pending settlement amount as a cash advance.
+If your case is settled but your compensation payment is delayed, you could get up to 50% of the settlement or award as an advance.

 The pre-settlement funding process in North Carolina.

-Once you are sure about taking out flexible and low-rates loans, all you have to do is fill out our short application form online; you will receive an email from one of our team members to finish your case's qualification process.
+The first step is to fill out our short application form online; you will receive an email from one of our team members to finish your case's qualification process and confirm your attorney's contact information.

-Once your application gets through to underwriting, we will follow up on your case.
-Our underwriters will immediately contact your attorney and discuss your case and complete the documentation process.
+Once your application gets through, we will follow up on your case with your attorney.
+In this step, our underwriters will immediately contact your attorney and discuss your legal claim including your complete case documentation.

 After receiving your documentation, our team of expert underwriters will assess your file to determine your loan approval.
-If you are eligible for a NC lawsuit loan, you will be notified about your status immediately.
+If you are eligible for a North Carolina cash advance, you will be notified about your status immediately.

 Once you are approved, you will get a contract within an hour or two, and upon you and your attorney fully executing the agreement, the agreed loan amount on the contract will be credited to your account within an hour or two, or you will get a next-day FedEx check.